You can help Save Music

 How can we Save Music?

-Given that musicians’ work in Europe can often be organised at very short notice, a visa that is valid for two years is vital.
+This would allow British musicians to collaborate with European musicians and perform for European audiences without needing to organise a visa for every trip they make.
+Given that musicians’ work in the EU can often be organised at very short notice, a visa that is valid for two years is vital.
 Musicians will lose work if they need to have a visa application processed for every trip they make.

 Music is at risk and we need you to take action